About me |

 Contribution to fMSX

-A contributed with the idea and code of using GZIPpped disk images as disks
+A contributed with the idea and code of using GZIPped disk images as disks in the fMSX 3.0, an emulator of the historic 8 bits microcomputer MSX.

 Tape demodulation and decoding